ZornsLemma/GXR/README.md

 The disassembly has been commented and given human-readable labels as I picked through the code to see why it wasn't working, but it's nowhere near fully annotated.
 There may be absolute offsets or addresses which I haven't picked up, so if you're going to use the disassembly as the basis for your own project it would be safest to "patch" the ROM by replacing code or data byte-for-byte rather than adding or removing things.

-As you'd expect the BBC B (1.20) and B+ (2.00) versions are very nearly identical.
+As you'd expect the BBC B (1.20) and B+ (2.00) versions published by Acornsoft are very nearly identical.
 The differences are:

 * Internal graphics routines have moved in the OS ROM and the correct addresses need to be used.
 The runtime check for the matching OS version has to be altered as well, of course.